 Dissent takes many of us by surprise.
 It often comes from someone who doesn’t have many friends.
 Someone who is prone to falling out with lots of people.
 They hold a grudge.
 Forgiveness is out of the question.
-They feel slighted perhaps or believe you are getting undeserved attention and too much respect - they ought to be in your position, they are as talented as you.
+They feel slighted perhaps or believe you are getting undeserved attention and too much respect - they may feel that they ought to be in your position, they are as talented as you.

 The dissenter might decide that giving you a wide berth is not befitting them.
 Instead, they prefer to stir up maximum trouble, by any means at their disposal.
 Nothing illegal or dastardly, but endless vocal action.
 They need to do this without compromising their own position.
 They will spread half-truths.
 Never giving the full story as that will do the opposite of what they want to achieve.
 Those who listen to the full story will see you in a good light.